vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/concourse-gs.md

 ## Prerequisites
 Before you get started, you will need to do a number of things.
 * **Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and [enable Kubernetes](https://docs.docker.com/docker-for-mac/#kubernetes)**: Other methods of deploying a local Kubernetes cluster like [KIND](https://kind.sigs.k8s.io/docs/user/quick-start/) or [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) may also work.
 Cloud-based or other production Kubernetes deployments should work, too.
 This guide was written using Docker Desktop; other methods will require modification of commands and have not been fully tested for use in this guide.
 * **Install [Helm 3](https://helm.sh/docs/intro/install/)**: Concourse CI can be installed with Helm 2, but the commands provided in this guide assume Helm 3.
+If you're not familiar with Helm, try the [what is Helm](../../kubernetes/helm-what-is/) post.
 * **Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**: This is the local client application you will use for interacting with your Kubernetes cluster.
 It is also how Helm will reach and interact with your cluster.
 * **Secure a Slack instance**: One via which you have access to create webhooks and can post messages to a channel.
 * **Set aside 15-20 minutes**: Roughly the time it will take to run through this guide.